roger-lem/NYC-election-districts/README.md

 # 2021 NYC election data

 Hello!
-This is a table of all the NYC Election Districts (read: precincts) and the electoral regions they fall under.
+This repository hosts a table of all the NYC Election Districts (read: precincts) and the electoral regions they fall under (EDtable.csv).
 I compiled and matched it based on tables obtained through multiple data requests from the [NYC Board of Elections](https://vote.nyc/).

 According the BoE's Candidate Records Unit, it's current for 2021.
 ## Source